codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 * Kafka provide the advertised.host to client for forward communications.
 * Client try to connect kafka server using the IP it get in last step.

-Now let's understand what happend when we set advertised.listener to private IP, public IP and localhost.
+Now let's understand what happen when we set advertised.listener to private IP, public IP and localhost.

 ##### private IP set as advertised listener
 When the client is on same network, it will connect to server using public ip and private ip both.
 If we are trying to